cloud9477/gr-oot/README.md

 Version
 =================
-This version supports both Ubuntu 20.04 with GR 3.9.5 and Ubuntu 22.04 with GR 3.10.
+This version supports both Ubuntu 20.04 and Ubuntu 22.04 with GR 3.10.
+For GR 3.9, please check maint-3.9 branch.

 Installation
 =================